jayvardhan6061/CapStone-Project/UserManual.md

 You can access the Medical Image Classifier in two ways:

-1. **Online (Recommended)**: Visit our [Hugging Face Space](https://huggingface.co/spaces/your-username/Medical-Image-Classifier) to use the application without any installation.
+1. **Online (Recommended)**: Visit our [Hugging Face Space](https://huggingface.co/spaces/Jaya6061/Medical_Image_Classification_System) to use the application without any installation.
+   - On first use, the model will automatically download from our Hugging Face [repository](https://huggingface.co/Jaya6061/resnet152-medical-model)
+   - You'll see a progress bar during the download process
+   - All subsequent visits will use the cached model for faster load times

 2. **Locally**: Follow these instructions to run on your machine:
    - Make sure you have installed all prerequisites (see README.md)
    - Activate your virtual environment
    - Run `streamlit run app.py`
    - Open your browser at http://localhost:8501
+   - The app will automatically download the model from Hugging Face if not found locally

 ### System Requirements